 What Happens During Earwax Removal?

 If you’ve been experiencing hearing loss or regular earwax impaction, our audiologists will take a comprehensive look at your lifestyle and factors that might be causing it.
 This way, we can recommend the right steps to take to prevent it from reoccurring.
+Our audiologists will also check for other sources of hearing loss by reviewing your complete list of symptoms, family history, the types of hearing protection you use, and more.
+This is part of our H.E.A.R.
+Method™ Treatment Program personalized hearing assessment.
 Then, we’ll perform an examination to assess your ears and whether there are any complications we should be aware of.
 Finally, our audiologists can perform earwax removal using a variety of methods that can be carefully selected for you.
 One technique includes special ear drops that can break up the earwax and allow it to be drained out.
 Another technique includes flushing out the ear canal with a saline solution.
 Earwax can also be removed manually with some special tools.

 Why is Earwax Removal Important?